-3.7.2.5 Free access to the master gyrocompass shall be provided.
-Easy and unhindered opening of lids and covers, as well as free access to terminal plates shall be provided.

-3.7.2.6 Bearing repeater shall be installed on the upper bridge, the requirements of 3.7.1.2 being strictly complied with, or one repeater shall be installed at each wing of the navigation bridge, thus providing for the field of view at least 180° right ahead on each side of the ship when taking bearings.
+- 3.7.2.1 The compartment intended for installation of the master gyrocompass shall comply with the requirements of 3.5. - 3.7.2.2 It is allowed to install the master gyrocompass in the wheelhouse or in the chartroom, provided the overall dimensions of the master gyrocompass are not large. - 3.7.2.3 Free access to the master gyrocompass shall be provided.
+Easy and unhindered opening of lids and covers, as well as free access to terminal plates shall be provided. - 3.7.2.4 Bearing repeater shall be installed on the upper bridge, the requirements of 3.7.1.2 being strictly complied with, or one repeater shall be installed at each wing of the navigation bridge, thus providing for the field of view at least 180° right ahead on each side of the ship when taking bearings.

-3.7.2.7 Steering repeaters shall be installed at steering position of the ship.
+3.7.2.5 Steering repeaters shall be installed at steering position of the ship.
 The location of steering repeaters shall provide for their convenient use by helmsman.